FlameKat53/Twister-OS-Patcher/README.md

 ![](https://media.discordapp.net/attachments/738534235194916884/759921733825462322/TwisterOSPatcherLogo.png?width=960&height=186)<br>
 An updater for Twister OS that downloads, unzips, and runs the latest patch for Twister OS.
 It is fine if you run the patcher more than once as it auto-detects your version. when you run the patcher, you must reboot your computer after patching completes.<br>

+:warning: This program isn't supported anymore!
+Twister OS now uses the lighter and more bug free [TwisterUP](https://github.com/Botspot/TwistUP) by Botspot.
+This means all the code here won't be maintained or supported from now on!
+This repo will still be up for historial purposes, as well as for the older Twister OS systems that use this patcher.

 #### Go support Twister OS!</br>
 ### <a href="https://twisteros.com/">>Twister OS<</a>